 As a business owner, having a great website can help you engage with your online customers and increase sales in-store.
-But, what if your customers can't find your website when they look for you on Google or other search engines?
+But, what if your customers can't find your website when they search for you on Google or other search engines?

 In fact, 70 percent of all search traffic comes from long-tail keywords (we'll get into this later), meaning that your business is already falling behind in searches if you don't use keywords.